 I am an Education and Public Outreach (E/PO) Specialist at the LPI, based out of NASA Goddard Space Flight Center in Greenbelt, Maryland.
 I am the Informal Education Lead for the NASA Earth Science E/PO Forum and Co-Lead for the NASA Planetary Science E/PO Forum Engaging Underserved Audiences Task Force.
 I conduct E/PO activities for NASA planetary missions, including the Lunar Reconnaissance Orbiter (LRO), the Mars Science Laboratory (MSL) Curiosity rover mission as part of the Sample Analysis at Mars (SAM) instrument suite E/PO team, and the Mars Atmosphere and Volatile EvolutioN (MAVEN) mission.
 I received my undergraduate degree in Geology from the College of William & Mary, and my master’s degree in Geosciences, with a focus in Planetary Geology, from the University of Arizona.

 In November 2009, I joined the LPI as the Program Coordinator for the Center for Lunar Science and Exploration (CLSE) team, which is one of the seven teams comprising the NASA Lunar Science Institute.
-My primary responsibility is to support CLSE and program activities in science, training, and education.
-I am the point of contact for the Lunar and Exploration Summer Intern Program and the Field Training and Research Program at Meteor Crater.
-It is rewarding to be a part of a team that brings training and educational opportunities to the next generation of space science explorers.
+Today, I provide programmatic support for LPI initiatives including scientific and educational funding activities and dissemination of scientific and educational news to the broader planetary community.

 When I went to college, I couldn’t decide whether to study space science or film.
 I don’t think that is a situation too many people find themselves in, but everyone has choices to make, and eventually I chose space science.
 After a year and a half, I missed film so much that I switched majors, and received my bachelor’s degree in Radio-Television-Film two and a half years later.
 Now life has finally come full circle, and I am working as the multimedia specialist at LPI!
 I get to combine both of my interests by helping share space science with others through the use of multimedia.